Marguerite Van Cook: Art career

-Van Cook opened and ran Ground Zero Gallery NY with her partner James Romberger in the East Village Art scene, from 1983-1986.
-Among the gallery presentations was the David Wojnarowicz show Mexican Diaries, which informed the video "A Fire in My Belly," which sparked a controversy when it was removed from the exhibition Hide/Seek from the National Portrait Gallery in 2011.
+Van Cook opened and ran Ground Zero Gallery NY with her partner James Romberger in the East Village Art scene, from 1983 to 1986.
+Among the gallery presentations was the David Wojnarowicz show Mexican Diaries, which informed the video A Fire in My Belly, which sparked a controversy when it was removed from the exhibition Hide/Seek from the National Portrait Gallery in 2011.
 Under the banner of "Ground Zero", the couple curated and produced shows at Danceteria, Max Fish and other downtown clubs.
 In 1991, she became the director of Elston Fine Arts.
 In 2003, together with Romberger she directed the Fine Art elements of the Howl!
 Festival, an annual festival of the East Village, which included public outdoor sculpture exhibits, gallery shows.
 In 2006, she became the director and producer of the festival.

 Van Cook has presented solo and group shows and her work is in many major public collections.
 Van Cook has presented works as a performance artist.
 She was part of a collaborative group curated by Carlo McCormick, which included, James Romberger, David West, Marilyn Minter, David Wojnarowicz, Christof Kolhofer, Keiko Bonk and Luis Frangella.
 Together they painted installations in New York and Virginia.

 Film

 Van Cook produced and directed the film Funky Shui in New York.
-Additionally, she appeared in David Wojnarowicz and Tommy Turner's film Where Evil Dwells, as well as taking the role of Red Snapper in Nick Zedd and Rev.Jen’s series Electra Elf.
+Additionally, she appeared in David Wojnarowicz and Tommy Turner's film Where Evil Dwells, as well as taking the role of Red Snapper in Nick Zedd and Rev.Jen's series Electra Elf.